Basics of Income Statement

 #6 – Operating Profit

 It is arrived at by deducting the selling general and administration expenses and depreciation expenses from the gross profit.
 This line item is known as the operating profit because the company generates this amount from its operation.
-This income does not include anything generated with financial leverage.
+Therefore, this income does not include anything generated with financial leverage.

-Please note that this Income Statement example of Google includes Research and development cost as an Operating Expense.
+Please note that this Income Statement example of Google includes Research and development costs as an Operating Expense.

 source: Alphabet (Google) SEC Filings